Jinen Dedhia

 Context“Welcome, Guest.”“Welcome back, Mr. Smith.
 Vegan menu is ready.”

-The 4 pillars of the agentic guest experience
+The four pillars of agentic AI in hospitality

 1. RAG (The “Know-It-All” Engine)